opencredo/opencredo-couchdb/README.md

 ### Inbound Channel Adapter
 The inbound channel adapter polls CouchDB for changes through its changes API.
-For every changed document, a message containing its URI is set to the configured channel.
+For every changed document, a message containing its URL is set to the configured channel.

     <si:channel id="changedDocuments">
         <si:queue capacity="10"/>